nludban/star-drive/README.md

 note that Py = h and the lengths b1 and b2 can be found by multiplying h by the calibration values, and then x1 = Px - b1 and x2 = Px + b2.

-Note all offsets can be pre-computed to two additions (x and y) to be applied either before or after kinematics transformations.
+Note all offsets can be pre-computed for two additions (x and y) to be applied either before or after kinematics transformations.